 Minneapolis Heritage Preservation Commission

 The Minneapolis Heritage Preservation Commission (HPC) was formed in 1972 to serve as a citizen advisory body to the Minneapolis City Council.
 The HPC is part of a nation-wide network of groups dedicated to the preservation and celebration of our local and national heritage.
-The Commission holds public hearings on matters related to preservation twice each month.
+The commission holds public hearings on matters related to preservation twice each month.
 Projects that come before the commission are administered through professional preservation-planning staff in the City of Minneapolis Community Planning and Economic Development Department (CPED).
-These meetings are specifically held so that the Commission can hear from the public on matters related to heritage preservation.
+These meetings are held so that the commission can hear from the public on matters related to heritage preservation.
 The public is welcome to attend and highly encouraged to participate.

 Preserve Minneapolis

-Preserve Minneapolis is a 501(c)(3) non-profit dedicated to promoting and celebrating the city’s historic architectural and cultural resources through advocacy, education, and public engagement.
+Preserve Minneapolis is a 501(c)(3) nonprofit dedicated to promoting and celebrating the city’s historic architectural and cultural resources through advocacy, education, and public engagement.
 Founded in 2003, the group was originally brought together to attract the 2007 National Trust for Historic Preservation conference to the Twin Cities.
 Preserve Minneapolis hosts monthly discussions and tours highlighting preservation activities in Minneapolis.
 Check out their website to learn more.